alekspetrovv/swisscom-frontend/README.md

     ng serve -o
     ```
     * The `-o` flag will automatically open your default web browser to `http://localhost:4200/`.
-    * The application will automatically reload if you change any of Předpokládám, že máte na mysli "zdrojové soubory" (source files).
+    * The application will automatically reload if you change any of the (source files).

 Alternatively, you can use the provided bash script:
 ```bash